paloha/pit/readme.md

 # pit.sh (Project Index in Terminal)

-PIT is a small CRUD command line utility which provides developers with a json database of projects they are currently working on and tools to use it.
+PIT is a small CRUD command line utility that provides developers with a json database of projects they are currently working on and tools to use it.

-It's main features are:
+Its main features are:

 * quick overview and navigation between projects
 * simple management of virtual environments